To find out all you need to know about Coronavirus (COVID-19) & how to protect yourself and others, click here.

 If you’re still struggling to adapt to the darker mornings and evenings, it could mean you have Seasonal Affective Disorder, otherwise known as SAD.
 This condition is brought on by the disruption to the Circadian rhythm that autumn brings, and winter sets in stone for a long three months.

-It’s thought that SAD originates from the difficulty of structuring our day heavily on a 9 until 5 pattern, rather than relying on light.
-Back in the day, in winter time we are likely to have gone to bed when it got dark, and risen with the sun.
-However, in the modern day, some of us never see the sun during the week while we’re travelling to and from work, and this can have a huge impact on our health.
+It’s thought that SAD originates from the difficulty of structuring our day heavily on a 9 until 5 patterns, rather than relying on light.
+Back in the day, in the wintertime, we are likely to have gone to bed when it got dark, and risen with the sun.
+However, in the modern-day, some of us never see the sun during the week while we’re travelling to and from work, and this can have a huge impact on our health.